dotnet/EntityFramework.Docs/entity-framework/core/providers/provider-log.md

 #### Test and product code changes

-* https://github.com/aspnet/EntityFrameworkCore/pull/9561 - Add support for System.Transactions
-  * System.Transactions was not previously supported by .NET Core.
-Now it is, excluding distributed transactions.
-These changes add support to the EF project code and also add specification tests for use by other providers.
 * https://github.com/aspnet/EntityFrameworkCore/pull/12109 - Consolidate RelationalTypeMapping.Clone methods
   * Changes in 2.1 to the RelationalTypeMapping allowed for a simplification in derived classes.
 We don't believe this was breaking to providers, but providers can take advantage of this change in their derived type mapping classes.
 * https://github.com/aspnet/EntityFrameworkCore/pull/12069 - Tagged or named queries